AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/global_lighting.md

 1. Bake your probe.
 From the main menu, select **Window > Lighting > Bake Reflection Probes**.

-	Stingray creates a new subfolder in the same folder as the current level's *.level* resource file, named `<level_name>-cubemaps`.
+	The editor creates a new subfolder in the same folder as the current level's *.level* resource file, named `<level_name>-cubemaps`.
 In this folder, it stores *.dds* and *.texture* files for the diffuse and specular light from each reflection probe in the level.
 You'll need to refer to these texture resources later.

 1. In the ~{ Explorer panel }~, find and select your shading environment entity.